Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/confluent-cloud-kafka-cluster-ssl-protocol.md

    row.
 9. Open the `application.properties` file located in the [klaw/cluster-api/src/main/resources] directory.
-10. Configure the Apikey, Api secret, uris to connect to Confluent Cloud Kafka clusters by copying and editing the following lines:
+10. Configure the API key, API secret, URIs to connect to Confluent Cloud Kafka clusters by copying and editing the following lines:

     ```java